-Expressions like MS/DOS, Poisson distribution, and distributor cap are examples of jargon.
+Expressions like RAM, Poisson distribution, FA Cup, and distributor cap are examples of jargon.
 In general, jargon refers to descriptions of specific things within a specialised field.
 The descriptions are often shorthand or abbreviations.
 If you are certain that every reader of your report understands the specialist field then it can be acceptable to use jargon.
-For example, if your only potential readers are computer specialists then it is probably OK to refer to MS/DOS without the need to explain what MS/DOS is or stands for.
-The same applies to Poisson distribution if your readers are all statisticians or distributor cap if your readers are car mechanics.
+For example, if your only potential readers are computer specialists then it is reasonable to refer to RAM without the need to explain what RAM is or stands for.
+The same applies to Poisson distribution if your readers are all statisticians, FA Cup if your readers are British football fans, or distributor cap if your readers are car mechanics.
 In all other cases (which is almost always) jargon should be avoided.
 If you cannot avoid it by using alternative expressions then you should define the term the first time you use it and/or provide a glossary where it is defined.